 Taking proper cyber security precautions on your personal devices has a rippling effect on the rest of the internet community.
 It's critical to take charge of your cybersecurity, especially since hackers frequently target people as they are seen as an easy way into protected networks.

-How Can You Spread Awareness?
+How Can You Spread Awareness of CSAM?

 Use social media: To promote your engagement in cybersecurity awareness, use the hashtag #BeCyberSmart before and during October on your social media accounts.